Monadical-SAS/network-filter/README.md

 ## Limitations

-- Only supports IPv4 addresses
+- **IPv4 only**: Currently only supports IPv4 addresses.
+IPv6 traffic is blocked and AAAA DNS records are filtered out
 - Requires periodic refresh to handle DNS changes
 - All containers sharing the network namespace share the same restrictions